 Polling Place with a Make-shift Ramp That Could Impede Voters with Disabilities

+- The Federal Elections Commission (FEC) is responsible for civil enforcement of campaign finance law.
+The Department of Justice (DOJ) is responsible for investigating and prosecuting criminal violations of campaign finance law.
+Various types of campaign finance-related activities are subject to federal law and enforcement by both the FEC and DOJ.
 While the FEC and DOJ coordinate on campaign finance, some of their coordination activities are not reflected in their Memorandum of Understanding—which has not been updated since it was signed in 1977.
-Reviewing and updating coordination practices between the agencies, to include the MOU or other guidance, could help the agencies ensure consistent and effective coordination when enforcing campaign finance law.
+Reviewing and updating coordination practices between the agencies could help them ensure consistent and effective coordination when enforcing campaign finance law.

 Types of campaign finance-related activities subject to federal campaign finance law